Home » Email Sign-off Considerations Including Examples

 As with anything to do with email, use your discretion as to what is best for that particular message.
 For example, you wouldn’t use “I remain yours truly” in business communications.

 However, you would use that closing with someone you admire, like, or have a friendly email relationship with.
-There is a difference between personal relationship emails and those that are strictly business.
+There is a difference between personal relationship emails and strictly business ones.

-Whereas “Regards” is the other end of the scale.
-Very professional, unemotional, and, depending on the content of the email, could be perceived as an abrupt closing.
+Whereas “Regards” is at the other end of the scale.
+It is very professional and unemotional and, depending on the content of the email, could be perceived as an abrupt closing.

 It is essential to take the time to choose a sign-off that indicates the overall tone of your email.
 A sign-off that does not match the essence of the email’s text can be perceived as sarcastic or rude.